Kingsmead School, Hednesford

 Kingsmead School is a coeducational secondary school and sixth form.
-Established in 1938, it is located in Hednesford, Staffordshire, England.
-The head teacher is Maria Mincher..
+Established in 1938, it is in Hednesford, Staffordshire, England.

-Approximately 1,300 mixed gender pupils are educated here.
-The school's intake is from 11–18 (Years 7–13), including a sixth form.

 History

 Since its establishment in 1938, the school has had several name changes.
 Originally it was known as Littleworth School.
 In the early days there were separate boys' and girls' schools.
 During World War II, the school accommodated children who had been evacuated.

 Subsequently, the title changed to Kingsmead Comprehensive School and then to Kingsmead High School.
 It was renamed Kingsmead Technology College when it became a specialist school in 2002.

 The school was one of those selected in 2004 to test out a new Geography GCSE aimed at moving away from learning facts to understanding the big issues.
 Also in 2004 the then headteacher Julia Almond was appointed as Staffordshire's new deputy education director.

 A student and teacher exchange programme were introduced in 1999 with teacher exchange visits with two Zambian schools – Helen Kaunda High School and Mukuba High School in Kitwe.
 This started a series of partnerships between Zambian and UK schools and there are now over 30 such school partnerships.
 Students from Kingsmead paid a visit to the Kitwe schools in 2005.

 An investigation was held in September 2006 after leaflets promoting a series of 'adult' club nights for 11- to 16-year-olds, at Cannock's Civic Suite, were distributed outside the school.

-After the ending of the specialist schools programme the school's name changed to Kingsmead School, though the school often now brands itself simply as 'Kingsmead'.

-In September 2015 the school converted to academy status.
-In addition, they also ended their Sixth Form partnership agreement with Norton Canes High School, with the last students of this consortium completing their studies at both schools in May 2015.

-Recently, Ian Bryant has stepped down as headmaster of the school, after eleven and a half years, to take up the headship at Aldridge School, and will be replaced by Mrs Maria Mincher from September 2017 onwards.
-This new headteacher was rumoured to be strict and had already begun to clamp down on school uniform, a well-known issue for the school.
-As compensation for the imposition of so many new rules, she rewarded students with a series of activities at the end of the 2017–2018 school year (e.g. free ice cream, foam slides, and murder mystery).
-She teaches science and was previously Vice Principal at Ormiston Forge Academy in Cradley Heath.